TAX-TIME NEWSLETTER 2022

 The “set rate per kilometre” is the easiest method to use, and simply involves recording the mileage for work-related trips up to a maximum of 5000km.
 You do not have to keep receipts for fuel etc, and the mileage can be recorded in an ordinary diary or similar.
 This method is best suited to older vehicles or vehicles where the percentage of business mileage is low.

 The other main method is the log book method.
 With this method you record all business trips in a log book for 12 weeks, and then calculate the percentage of business use for that period.
 You then claim that percentage of running expenses (fuel, servicing, rego, insurance etc) as well as depreciation and any lease or interest payments.
-This method is best suited to vehicles less than five years old that are financed.
+This method is best suited to vehicles less than five years old that are financed and have a high proportion of business/work use like sales reps and tradespeople.

 Claiming donations to charity